(For the latest information about our 2017 Parish Nursing Education Program, click here.)

 The mentor and mentee meet as often as necessary.
 Frequently these partnerships continue on after the student completes her parish nursing program.

 The Registered Nurses’ Association of Ontario (RNAO) recognizes parish nursing as a specialty form of nursing.
 Thus, parish nurses and student nurses in the education program attend geographically located Parish Nurse Professional Practice Group monthly meetings.
 These groups, an integral component of the education program, provide ongoing professional support; are an avenue for resource sharing; problem solving; and offer spiritual support for each nurse’s parish nursing practice.

 Parish nurses who are geographically dispersed attend a monthly meeting via Skype meeting technology.

 The configuration of program delivery varies with our affiliates across the country.
 Some programs deliver three modules per weekend (Friday evening and all day Saturday).
 This is the format in Saskatchewan.

-In Ontario, the program is delivered at Emmanuel College, University of Toronto over four Saturdays in October- November each year.
+In Ontario, the program is delivered at Emmanuel College, University of Toronto.
+It is currently being revised as a one-week program/retreat.
 The general format remains the same at each site with a practicum, a mentor-mentee relationship followed by a service of recognition and blessing at the completion of the program.

 Learning through the Use of Technology